 - For best results use 300 DPI resolution.

 - Many scanners default to a file format of PDF.
-This will not work, as a pdf is not an image file.
-For best results, set the file format to GIF, BMP, or JPG.
+This will not work, as a PDF is not an image file.
+For best results, set the file format to JPG, PNG, or GIF.
 If you're unable to change the file type, go ahead and save the scan as a PDF, then follow this document to take a screenshot of the signature afterwards.